-This Group SFCR has been prepared in line with the requirements of Solvency II legislation, to help Quilter's customers and other stakeholders to understand the nature of the business, how the business is managed, and its capital position.
-This appendix contains entity-level information relating to Quilter Life & Pensions Limited and should be read in conjunction with the body of the Group SFCR.
+This appendix has been prepared in line with the requirements of Solvency II legislation, to help Quilter's customers and other stakeholders to understand the nature of the business, how the business is managed, and its capital position.
+It contains entity-level information relating to Quilter Life & Pensions Limited and should be read in conjunction with the body of the Group SFCR.